-(See Title 2, Paragraphs 106 to 112 of Decree 977)
+(See Title 2, Paragraphs 106 to 112 of Decree 977, Ministry of Health)

 All imported products shall comply with all labeling provisions hereunder.
-Any information required hereunder and not included on the original label, not in Spanish, shall be added on a label affixed permanently to the container, of adequate size and location, and including all the information on the original label.
+Any information required hereunder and not included on the original label, not in Spanish, or not shown as provided hereunder, shall be added on a label affixed permanently to the container, of adequate size and location, and including at least the information on the original label.